Container Recovery

 Disabling filesystem wipes

-As mentioned above, Container Recovery automatically restarts your containers with a pristine filesystem.
-This maximizes the odds of your container coming back up when recovered, and mimics what happens when you restart your app yourself using aptible restart.
+Container Recovery automatically restarting containers with a pristine filesystem maximizes the odds of a Container coming back up when recovered and mimics what happens when restarting an App using aptible restart.